-\paragraph{Poor Zero-Shot Performance and Off-Target Issues.} Table~\ref{tab:vanilla-all} lists the translation results.
-Comparing with the supervised translation, the MNMT models produce lower-quality zero-shot translations (e.g., 15+ BLEU scores lower) due to much higher ratios of off-target translations (e.g., 32.1 vs. 1.9 on OPUS-6 {with \textsc{T-Enc}}).
+Table~\ref{tab:vanilla-all} lists the translation results.
+Compared with the supervised translation, the MNMT models produce lower-quality zero-shot translations (e.g., 15+ BLEU scores lower) due to much higher ratios of off-target translations (e.g., 32.1 vs. 1.9 on OPUS-6 {with \textsc{T-Enc}}).
 To further validate our claim, we list the detailed results in Table~\ref{tab:vanilla-case}.
-As seen, the gap of BLEU score between supervised and zero-shot translations is identical to that of OTR, showing the high correlation between translation performance and off-target issues. { Considering the best overall performance (both supervised and zero-shot) of \textsc{T-Enc}, we use the \textsc{T-Enc} models as default for analysis unless otherwise stated. }
+As seen, the gap in BLEU score between supervised and zero-shot translations is highly correlated to that of OTR, showing the high correlation between translation performance and off-target issues.

-\paragraph{Beam Search Degradation and Off-Target Issues.} We revisit the beam search degradation problem in the zero-shot translation scenario, which is widely investigated in bilingual NMT~\cite{Tu:2017:AAAI,Ott2018ICML,Cohen2019ICML,Wang:ACL2022:Understanding}, as plotted in Figure~\ref{fig:beam-search-degradation-vanilla}.
-Different from the supervised translation (Figure~\ref{fig:beam-search-degradation-vanilla}(a)), the BLEU score degrades dramatically with the increase of beam size, which is highly correlated to the noticeably increased off-target ratio.